15 Project 4 - Developing an image filter

 );

 Before we continue, is important to emphasize the following: since we have opened the file with fopen(), we have to remember to close the file at the end of the program, with fclose().
-In other words, after we have done everything that we wanted to do with the PNG file pedro_pascal.png, we need to close the file, by applying fclose() over the file descriptor object.
+In other words, after we have done everything that we wanted to do with the PNG file pedro_pascal.png, we need to close this file, by applying fclose() over the file descriptor object.
 We could use also the defer keyword to help us in this task, if we want to.
 This code snippet below demonstrates this step:

 if (c.fclose(file_descriptor) != 0) {